zzzprojects/EntityFramework-FAQ/docs/pages/faq/general/ef-code-first.md

 Code-First APIs will create the database on the fly based on your entity classes and configuration.
 It can also update the database if the model changes, using a feature called Code First Migrations.

+ - Code First is very popular approach and has full control over the code rather than database activity.
+ - In this approach, we can do all the database operations from the code and manual changes to database have been lost and everything is depended on the code.
+ - In this you need to create POCO entities as data model.

 ### Related links

 For further details please see the following links.